Free FDLE Warrant Search

 Types of Warrants on FDLE’s Search Feature

 A bench warrant can be issued after the failure to appear in court.
-After the bench warrant is entered into the system by the clerk’s office, it will show up on the FDLE website.
+After the bench warrant is entered into the system by the clerk’s office, it will appear on the FDLE website.

 Florida’s Judicial Inquiry System (JIS)

-The single-entry application system is managed by the Office of the State Courts Administrator.
-JIS is used to query information from multiple data sources (state, local, federal) including:
+JIS is used to query information from multiple data sources (state, local, federal), including:

 - National Crime Information Center (NCIC) – Out-of-state arrest and disposition information and NCIC Out-of-State Driver License history information with simultaneous search up to 5 states;